riturajnagar/riturajnagar/README.md

 </table>

 <p>
 A skilled software developer with strong expertise in designing REST APIs using Spring Boot and Java frameworks.
-Hands-on in AWS services includes AWS API Gateway and AWS Lambda.
-Specialized in Java/J2EE technologies including Microservices, Spring Security, and Hibernate.
-Experienced in developing object-oriented software applications, and well-versed in architectures like Microservices, and MVC.
-Proficient databases such as GraphQL, Apollo Federation, DynamoDB MySQL.
-Known for excellent analytical and problem-solving abilities, effective communication, and a strong team player.
+Hands-on experience in AWS services, including AWS API Gateway and AWS Lambda.
+Specialized in Java/J2EE technologies, including Microservices, Spring Security, and Hibernate.
+Experienced in developing object-oriented software applications and well-versed in architectures like Microservices and MVC.
+Proficient in databases such as GraphQL, Apollo Federation, DynamoDB, and MySQL.
+Known for excellent analytical and problem-solving abilities, effective communication, and being a strong team player.
  </p>

 <img align="right" style="height: 200px;" src="https://user-images.githubusercontent.com/58034490/141353655-b1a69eb8-0c04-4705-ac20-ef71c72ae177.gif" alt="coding boy gif">